-Statement of Principles Licensing and Regulation paragraph 3.16 and footnote 24, and Licensing, compliance and enforcement policy statement (part 5) <user_uploads/proposed-edits-to-sop-and-policy-statement.pdf> - marked up to reflect proposed changes
+Statement of Principles Licensing and Regulation paragraph 3.16 and footnote 24, and Licensing, compliance and enforcement policy statement (part 5) <user\uploads/proposed-edits-to-sop-and-policy-statement.pdf> - marked up to reflect proposed changes

-Corporate Governance Framework, Appendix 6: Delegation of licensing and regulatory decisions in respect of gambling <user_uploads/draftcgf_appendix_6.pdf> - marked up to reflect proposed changes
+Corporate Governance Framework, Appendix 6: Delegation of licensing and regulatory decisions in respect of gambling <user\uploads/draftcgf\appendix\6.pdf> - marked up to reflect proposed changes

-Licensing decisions: Procedures and guidance for licensing hearings <user_uploads/proposed-edits-to-licensing-decisions-procedures-and-guidance-for-licensinghearings.pdf> - marked up to reflect proposed changes
+Licensing decisions: Procedures and guidance for licensing hearings <user\uploads/proposed-edits-to-licensing-decisions-procedures-and-guidance-for-licensinghearings.pdf> - marked up to reflect proposed changes

-Regulatory decisions: Procedures and guidance for regulatory hearings <user_uploads/proposed-edits-to-regulatory-decisions-procedures-and-guidance-forregulatory-hearings.pdf> - marked up to reflect proposed changes
+Regulatory decisions: Procedures and guidance for regulatory hearings <user\uploads/proposed-edits-to-regulatory-decisions-procedures-and-guidance-forregulatory-hearings.pdf> - marked up to reflect proposed changes

-117 will take decisions on the papers unless the Panel considers that a
+117 To what extent do you agree with the proposal that Regulatory Panels will take decisions on the papers unless the Panel considers that a

 hearing is required?

 Please select only one item

-0 Strongly agree
+$\bigcirc$ Strongly agree

-Ō Agree
+$\bigcirc$ Agree

-\bigcirc Neither agree nor disagree
+$\bigcirc$ Neither agree nor disagree

-\bigcirc Disagree
+$\bigcirc$ Disagree

-\bigcirc Strongly disagree
+$\bigcirc$ Strongly disagree

-440

 118 Please give your reasons for your answer below.

-To what extent do you agree with the proposal that personal licence matters will be decided on the papers unless the Adjudicator considers that a hearing is required?
-Select only one item
+To what extent do you agree with the proposal that personal licence matters will be decided on the papers unless the Adjudicator considers that a hearing is required? select only one item

-\bigcirc

-\bigcirc Strongly agree
+$\bigcirc$ Strongly agree

-\bigcirc Agree
+$\widetilde{\bigcirc}$ Agree

-0 Neither agree nor disagree
+$\widetilde{\bigcirc}$ Neither agree nor disagree

-\bigcirc Disagree
+$\widetilde{\bigcirc}$

+$\sim$ Disagree Characteristics are a second of the control of the contro

-\bigcirc Strongly disagree
+$\cup$ Strongly disagree

 120 Please give your reasons for your answer below.

-121 Which decision-making processes from other regulators should the
+124 Which decision making processes from other regulators should the

-Commission consider in developing our approach?
+121 Which decision-making processes from other regulators should the Commission consider in developing our approach?

+122 Do you have any further comments?

+122 Do you have any further comments?

+122 Do you have any further comments?

+122 Do you have any further comments?

+122 Do you have any further comments?

+122 Do you have any further comments?

 122 Do you have any further comments?